Location: San Francisco

 - Basic Hydraulics

 - Basic Mechanics

 - Elementary fluid flow (hydraulic dredging)

 - Aptitude for operating machinery/equipment

 - Basic seamanship skills and knowledge– splicing, rigging etc.

 - Organizational and communication skills for effective teamwork.

-- Ability to demonstrate good judgment for effective problem solving.
+- Ambition, creativity, resolve, common sense and good judgment for effective problem solving.